 7. Unroll the print and remove the tissue paper – the print will be flattened.

-After comparing the best fine art papers in the world, I have finally found a paper that best suites my work.
+After comparing the best fine art papers in the world, I have finally found a paper that best suites my African wildlife prints.
 The ILFORD GALERIE FineArt Textured Silk is a weighty paper (270gsm) with near 100% opacity.
 This paper is a tactile textured matt, which I feel any fine art piece must possess.
 But, there are lots of papers out there with great texture.
 What Ilford Galerie does better than any is give a vibrant depth of colour.
 The saturated colours I like to work with are accentuated as it plays to the strength of the photographic medium, rendering vibrant and life-like works.
 The paper is acid free and warm toned with a fine texture, allowing the finer details to not be lost.
 It is firmly structured and very importantly, it is durable.
 In the past I used Hahnemeule German Etching which is a very similar paper but I found the Ilford Galerie to have the same wonderful texture, but with a larger colour gamut, giving excellent sharpness and colour.
-I take great care to produce high quality results in camera and this paper does not let me down in replicating my efforts in the field.
+As a professional African wildlife photographer I take great care to produce high quality results in camera and this paper does not let me down in replicating my efforts in the field.

 After extensive testing with canvas prints, I find that the special and textured art paper I use, gives far superior results.
 This is especially notable with reference to deep blacks, colour saturation and detail.
 A giclee photographic print on art paper is a very special work of art indeed, combining vibrant colours and detail in ways other mediums cannot.
 Canvas as a print medium does not highlight these signature qualities of colour and detail – the defining elements of the photographic medium.

-The only problem with glass is that it often causes reflection issues and if you are prone to being irritated by reflections, or if your print is going to hang near a window or lamp, or in a generally bright space, then you will definitely want a non reflective (also known as non glare or matt) glass (also known as glazing).
+The only problem with glass is that it often causes reflection issues and if you are prone to being irritated by reflections, or if any of your African wildlife prints is going to hang near a window or lamp, or in a generally bright space, then you will definitely want a non reflective (also known as non glare or matt) glass (also known as glazing).
 The problem with non reflective glass is that it can sometimes detract from the colour and detail of the print so ask your framer if you can inspect the print with the non reflective glass, before continuing with framing.

 In terms of the type of frame, you need to decide if you want an organic feel to the print?
 If so, then go with wood but if you looking for a more modern look and feel, then you can consider another material.
 If you wanting to create a minimalistic feel, then a simple narrow white or black frame can work well.
 A black frame on a white wall will draw attention to the print whereas a white frame will make the print appear to just blend in.
 There are many different framing options but the good news is that you almost cannot go wrong.
 The one bit of advice I will give is that either your frame or the matting board (if you choose to have one) should compliment another colour in the room.
 Again, this is not as daunting as it seems, simply match the frame colour or the board colour with another colour in the room.
 I often match my frame with the colour of a piece of furniture.
 The colour of the frame should therefore echo the colour of something else in the room.
 If you have a light green couch, use a light green frame or light green matting, simple as that.
 Then go out and buy a few light green cushions and voila!